-Priority will be given to comprehensive projects, i.e. projects which will combine improvement of thermal-technical qualities of building constructions with modernization of heating/air-conditioning systems, systems of hot water preparation, lightning, electric installation or with other energy-saving measures in building which will be proposed to decrease the energy consumption to the level of low-energy buildings, ultra-low-energy buildings and nearly zero-energy buildings144.
-Priority will be given to support of state administration buildings.
-The minimum requirements for energy performance of buildings, valid from 1 January 2016, are stricter, compared to the cost-optimum level of requirements, by approximately 18% for administrative buildings, by about 20% for school buildings 145 and analogically by about 18% for hospital buildings.
+Priority will be given to comprehensive projects, i.e. projects which will combine improvement of thermal-technical qualities of building constructions with modernization of heating/air-conditioning systems, systems of hot water preparation, lightning, electric installation or with other energy-saving measures in building which will be proposed to decrease the energy consumption to the level of low-energy buildings, ultra-low-energy buildings and nearly zero-energy buildings143.
+The minimum requirements for energy performance of buildings, valid from 1 January 2016, are stricter, compared to the cost-optimum level of requirements, by approximately 18% for administrative buildings, by about 20% for school buildings 144 and analogically by about 18% for hospital buildings.

-Besides improving energy efficiency of buildings by decreasing calculated energy demands (energy performance of buildings) above the level of minimum requirements146 it will also be necessary to assess really achievable (measurable) decrease in energy consumption compared to the current situation by taking into account annual climatic conditions (degree-days).
+Besides improving energy efficiency of buildings by decreasing calculated energy demands (energy performance of buildings) above the level of minimum requirements 145 it will also be necessary to assess really achievable (measurable) decrease in energy consumption compared to the current situation by taking into account annual climatic conditions (degree-days).
 The proposed measures and their energy, environmental and economic evaluation will have to be documented with an energy audit, prepared by persons with specialized skills at least in the extent set forth in Appendix VI of Directive 2012/27/EU.